StubbornDeer/enum-docs-nextra/docs/pages/docs/chat-plugins/crisp/crisp-chatbot-integration.md

 8. **Send the signal to Enum**

 We want our "new" users to be served by the Enum chatbot.
 To make it happen, we have to send the corresponding signal to the Enum.
 By default, the Enum chatbot starts working as soon as user sends the first message, and in the next section, we will show you how to change this behavior.
-Now, let's add the action block, then select the "Update User" type and block "Update Custom Data"
+Now, let's add the action block, then select the *Update User* type and block *Update Custom Data*

 ![image](https://github.com/StubbornDeer/enum-docs-nextra/assets/91156314/8574af27-77eb-4aa8-b4ed-3b4ea758e7d2)